Support for External RAM

 xTaskCreate()and similar functions will always allocate internal memory for stack and task TCBs.

-The option CONFIG_SPIRAM_ALLOW_STACK_EXTERNAL_MEMORY can be used to place task stacks into external memory.
+The option CONFIG_SPIRAM_ALLOW_STACK_EXTERNAL_MEMORY can be used to allow placing task stacks into external memory.
 In these cases

 xTaskCreateStatic() must be used to specify a task stack buffer allocated from external memory, otherwise task stacks will still be allocated from internal memory.